 Shooting from the sidelines of each Olympic Games since 2008, Jeff is never far from the action.
 As a sports and event shooter, he loves capturing and sharing important moments in his subjects’ lives.
 Jeff is also known as an established educator and enjoys sharing his extensive knowledge with up and coming photographers.

-and fine art images.
-He loves how easy it was to set up and how quickly he was able
+portfolio and fine art images.
+He loves how easy it was to set up and how quickly

-to go live.
-It is also very convenient for him to update his site from anywhere
+he was able to go live.
+It is also very convenient for him to update his site from

 “I love that I can instantly update my website from anywhere in the world.
 It is so easy, that even with the crazy schedule here at the Olympics, I can do this myself.”